-In most cases, a red light will indicate some kind of maintenance issue like taking long before you clean your air purifier.
+In most cases, a red light indicates some maintenance issue, like taking long before you clean your air purifier.

 As previously mentioned, each air purifier features a different design, so the troubleshooting steps to fix a red light will vary.
-Here are a few universal tips to think about as you troubleshoot your air purifier.
+And, if you’re using the best photocatalytic oxidation air purifier, it may have different warning lights altogether.
+That said, here are a few universal tips to think about as you troubleshoot your air purifier.

 The primary reason an air purifier will emit a red light is when the air filter has become clogged and needs cleaning or replacement.
-You can troubleshoot this by opening up the housing of the air purifier and taking a look at the filter.
+You can troubleshoot this by opening up the air purifier’s housing and looking at the filter.
 If it appears extraordinarily dirty or clogged, it is time to clean it or replace it.
 As a note, the HEPA filter works best when replaced every six months to one year.
 You can find out what true HEPA means.
-Electrostatic filters and activated carbon filters, on the other hand, should be cleaned every month with gently running water and microfiber cloth so that your washable filter air purifier can operate efficiently.
-And, that way your air purifier won’t harm you.
+On the other hand, Electrostatic and activated carbon filters should be cleaned every month with gently running water and microfiber cloth so that your washable filter air purifier can operate efficiently.
+And, that way, your air purifier won’t harm you.

 Some air purifiers will emit a red light when the filter needs to be replaced or cleaned, but an orange light when the filter is close to needing some maintenance.
 This is why you should know what a dirty filter on an air purifier looks like and expect what happens if you don’t change the air purifier filter.